+Riverside is a very ethnically-diverse village.
 The people who call Riverside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverside residents report their race to be White, followed by Asian.
 Riverside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.19% of the village’s residents.
-Important ancestries of people in Riverside include German, Italian, Polish, and Czech.
+People of Hispanic or Latino origin account for 21.69% of the village’s residents.
+Important ancestries of people in Riverside include Irish, German, Polish, Italian, and English.

 The most common language spoken in Riverside is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Slavic languages.